 Now listen closely.
 From [:34] to [:38] the music fade down.
 It’s very subtle and takes a full 4 seconds to fade away.
 The moment has passed.
 The minor scare is no longer an issue.
 I want the music to fade away, but I don’t want the viewer to notice it fading away.
 I want them to just focus on the story.

 At [1:20] I cut out of the operating room and into the waiting room.

 A few emotional moments are about to happen.
 Earlier I used the music to set the tone.
 Now I’m going to do the opposite.
-The soundbites and emotion in the frame set the tone.
+The soundbites and emotion in the frameset the tone.
 The music just supports it.
 Everyone is happy the surgery went well.
 These are positive soundbites.
-I call this a feel of relief.
+I call this a feeling of relief.
 Everyone’s relieved the surgery went well.
 The music helps convey everyone’s sense of relief.

 I carry the ‘relief’ music underneath this whole section of Scott’s parents, his wife, and his best friend in the waiting room.